 What Is Neurotherapy?

-Neurotherapy is based on the idea that physiological functioning is responsible for how the individual thinks, feels and behaves.
-When the brain gets stuck in a pattern of not adjusting properly to a situation, problems like anxiety and depression may arise.
-In some cases, these patterns are learned behaviors — the body may get conditioned to react in a certain way to stressful situations.
+This type of treatment is based on the idea that physiological functioning is responsible for how the individual thinks, feels and behaves.
+When the brain gets stuck in a pattern of maladjustment, problems like anxiety and depression arise.
+In some cases, these patterns are learned behaviors — the body may be conditioned to react in a certain way to stressful situations.

 How Does Neurotherapy Help First Responders?

-The Benefits of Neurotherapy for First Responders
+What Are Benefits of Neurofeedback Therapy for First Responders?

-Fortunately, there’s been a surge in prevention and education efforts by support organizations on behalf of firefighters, first responders, and veterans.
+Fortunately, there’s been a surge in prevention and education efforts by support organizations on behalf of firefighters, first responders and veterans.
 We’re becoming increasingly aware that while most people live with a mental health condition at some point in their lives, first responders have higher levels of mental health issues and suicidal thoughts.

 - Panic and anxiety management